andersthemagi/triaxis/README.md

-# triaxis
+# Triaxis

-Repository for Capstone Team 8 at Northern Arizona University
+Repository for Capstone Team 8 at Northern Arizona University.

+More information TBA.